-Boosting Skills and Confidence
+Building Skills, Boosting Confidence

-- Academic and strategic planning for setting short-term and long-term projects and goals.
+- Strategic and academic planning in order to set and accomplish short-term and long-term projects and goals.

-- Organizational habits for setting up a personal study area, organizing schoolwork, setting personal expectations and using an academic planner.
+- Organizational abilities for streamlining schoolwork, arranging a personal study area, setting personal expectations and using an academic planner.

-- How to use active listening.
+- Learning how to identify teacher expectations and use active listening.

 - Getting to grips with college admissions requirements, including the college admission essay.